Important Educational Disclaimer

 Frequently Asked Questions

-Absolutely!
-You can contribute to both in the same year.
-The limits are separate: $23,500 to 401(k) ($31,000 if 50+) plus $7,000 to IRA ($8,000 if 50+) in 2025.
-However, if you’re covered by a 401(k), your Traditional IRA deduction may be reduced or eliminated depending on your income.
-Roth IRA eligibility isn’t affected by 401(k) participation, only by income limits.
+Yes, and you should if you can afford to.
+The limits are separate: $24,500 to a 401(k) ($32,500 if 50+) plus $7,500 to an IRA ($8,600 if 50+) in 2026.
+One catch: if you’re covered by a 401(k) at work, your Traditional IRA deduction may be reduced or eliminated depending on your income.
+Roth IRA eligibility isn’t affected by 401(k) participation, only by your income.

 There are actually three separate 5-year rules: (1) For contributions: Your first Roth IRA must be open for 5 years (starting January 1 of the contribution year) before earnings can be withdrawn tax-free if you’re over 59½.
 (2) For conversions: Each conversion has its own 5-year clock for penalty-free withdrawal of the converted principal before 59½.
 (3) For inherited Roths: Beneficiaries use the original owner’s 5-year clock.
 The clocks run concurrently, and you can always withdraw your original contributions tax-free and penalty-free regardless of the 5-year rule.